Retirement, Investments, & Insurance for Individuals Build your knowledge What is a defined benefit plan and how does it work?

-What is a defined benefit plan?
+What is a defined benefit plan and how does it work?

 4 min read |

-Defined benefit vs. defined contribution plans
+Defined benefit vs. defined contribution plans and IRAs

-Photo of defined benefit plan and defined contribution plan
+Defined benefit plan Defined contribution plan

 Who is eligible for a defined benefit plan?